TheRealMorgenfrue/P2/README.md

 # P2
-This is a algorithm visualization project intended to visualize various matrix algorithms.
+This is an algorithm visualization project intended to visualize various matrix algorithms.
 Neat